iliketoprogram14/ILikeToProgram/_posts/2013-04-23-installing-ubuntu-(pt.-2-of-dual-booting-ubuntu).md

 First, open up the "Disk Management" tool on Windows.
 In Windows 8, you can find this tool by searching "disk", selecting the "Settings" category, and selecting the "Create and format hard disk partitions".
 In Windows 7, I think you can search for "disk" or "disk management tool".
 Once the tool is open, select the disk on which you wish to install Ubuntu; if your disk has multiple partitions, select the partition you want to resize.
 Right click the selected disk/partition, and select "Shrink volume".
 This will bring up the following window:
 IMAGE HERE
-The windows shows the total size of the disk/partition, the size that's available to shrink (ie, unused space), the amount to shrink by, and then the leftover space.
+The windows shows the total size of the disk/partition, the size that's available to shrink (i.e., unused space), the amount to shrink by, and then the leftover space.
 You'll be asked to select the amount of space to shrink (in MB), which is basically asking, how large do you want your Ubuntu installation to be?
 You'll need at least 8 GB for the base Ubuntu installation, and another 5-7 GB for drivers, packages, and CUDA.
 My ubuntu installation currently takes up around 20 GB, which includes (minimal) data, but I gave it 100 GB in total.
 I would recommend to at least dedicate 32 GB for the new partition, but of course that amount is very malleable based on your needs.

 Once you have entered in the "amount of space to shrink in MB", you are ready to shrink.
-A word of warning: <b>shrinking a partition can take a long time</b>.
+A word of warning: **shrinking a partition can take a long time**.
 I shrank a 720 GB partition to 620 GB using Ubuntu's partitioning tool, and the process took around 4 hours.
 I believe the process takes less time with the Windows tool, but I haven't tested that out.
 Either way, be prepared to have a lot of down time during this stage.

 Once the partition has been successfully shrunk, you're ready to move on to the next step!